prehensile/waveshare-clock/README.md

 - better time/delay handling to refresh every 60s (use scheduler)
 - detailed info executed by a key press should be kept on screen for some amount of time (now the clock update closes/repaints the info)
 - service script and instructions to launch epaper-clock-and-more on system start
+- fix utf-8 handling for traffic details (and other places)

 ## License